UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Workshops/ModelwithPython.md

 ## Introduction

 Python is a popular language for scientific computing and machine learning.
 This course will introduce general modeling concepts via exercises in which participants implement regression models in raw python and via the scikit-learn library.
 Focus will be given to model fitting and evaluation.
-The course will be taught mostly through the medium of iPython notebooks.
+The course will be taught mostly through the medium of Jupyter notebooks.

 **Who:** This course is targeted primarily at graduate students and researchers who have not already taken a full course in machine learning.